jecndlria/Arduino-2048/README.md

-# CS-EE120B-Final-Project Spring 2022

-Arduino-2048, by Joshua Candelaria
+# Arduino-2048, by Joshua Candelaria

 ## Introduction